sitmun/sitmun-proxy-middleware/README.md

 The **SITMUN proxy middleware** can be deployed using docker:

-Because `sitmun-proxy-middleware` depends of `sitmun-backend-core` It is nedded run a docker compose with backend image and requires a previous build for `sitmun-backend-core`.
+Because `sitmun-proxy-middleware` depends on `sitmun-backend-core`.
+It is needed to run a docker compose with backend image and requires a previous build for `sitmun-backend-core`.

-The docker-compose.yml is located in the folder `docker` and can run executing in the folder the next command in a terminal:
+The docker-compose.yml is located in the folder `docker` and can run executing in the folder the next command in a
+terminal:

 ```bash
 docker compose up
 ```